oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 - ""
 image: blog/scim-workshop/social.jpg
 type: awareness
+changelog:
+- 2023-08-04: Fixed duplicate user code to search by email not id.
+This is according to SCIM spec Section 3.3.
 ---

 Hello SaaS developers!
 You sell your software to technologically mature enterprises, and they expect it to interface seamlessly with all their other tools.
 In our [Enterprise-Ready Workshop on OpenID Connect](/blog/2023-07-28-oidc_workshop), you learned how to solve part of this problem, by creating user accounts in your application for your customers' employees whenever they log in.